 Peer reviews of courses will be conducted using a rubric designed to facilitate widely accepted best practices (currently Quality Matters).

-The following faculty have been recognized as meeting Michigan Tech's qualification standards for online instruction:
+The following faculty have been recognized as meeting Michigan Tech's qualification standards for online/remote instruction:

 - Instructors / Facilitators that meet training requirements by passing Michigan Tech's ED5101: Foundations of Online Teaching or by completing the CTL Remote Instruction training, will automatically be added to the list of certified instructors.